 Just like all SRO championships, Blancpain GT World Challenge Asia benefits from the organisation’s world-renowned Balance of Performance (BoP) regulations.
 These ensure that a car’s natural attributes or shortcomings are not the determining factors in overall results.

 But SRO’s BoP is just the start.
 It’s expertise extends into Race Control, stewarding, scrutineering, management and regulatory matters, all of which combine to deliver an accountable and trustworthy GT racing environment.

 Points are awarded to the top-10 finishers overall and in class:

-Just like all of the championships SRO Motorsports Group promotes, Blancpain GT Series Asia is reserved for one of two supercar racing specifications: GT3 and GT4.
+Just like all of the championships SRO Motorsports Group promotes, Blancpain GT World Challenge Asia is reserved for one of two supercar racing specifications: GT3 and GT4.

 Following the demise of GT1 and GT2, GT3 regulations now govern GT racing’s premier and most popular customer motorsport platform.